hectorherranz/magento-py-scraper/README.md

 ## Acknowledgments

 Thanks to [debugtalk](https://github.com/debugtalk/WebCrawler), I used his well-implemented web crawler as a base to apply scraping techniques.
-I did not have time in addition to applying the scraping techniques, build a good crawler that used the BFS and DFS algorithms.
+I did not have time to make a good implementation of the crawling algorithms in addition to applying the scraping techniques.

 ## Inspiration